jaroslaw-szewczyk/react_native_simple_app/README.md

 # 📱 Expo Tutorial App

-Przykładowy projekt stworzony na podstawie oficjalnej dokumentacji [Expo](https://docs.expo.dev/).
-Repozytorium służy do nauki korzystania z narzędzia Expo oraz podstaw React Native.
+A sample project based on the official Expo documentation.
+This repository is intended for learning how to use the Expo tool and understanding the basics of React Native.

-## 🎯 Cel projektu
+## 🎯 Project Goals

-- Poznanie struktury aplikacji tworzonej z użyciem Expo
+- Learn the structure of an application built with Expo
-- Ćwiczenie pracy z komponentami React Native
+- Practice working with React Native components
-- Testowanie działania aplikacji na emulatorze i fizycznym urządzeniu
+- Test the app on both an emulator and a physical device
-- Nauka pracy z konsolą, Git oraz GitHub
+- Gain experience using the command line, Git, and GitHub

-## 🛠️ Technologie
+## 🛠️ Technologies

 - [Expo](https://expo.dev/)
 - [React Native](https://reactnative.dev/)